 Boron Neutron Capture Therapy (BNCT) is a treatment modality for cancer that depends on an uptake of boron by tumor cells and then the exposure of these boron-loaded tumor cells to thermal neutrons.
 This treatment is particularly promising for deep-seated brain tumors which are inoperable.
-The reaction $^{10}\text{B}(\text{n},\alpha)^7\text{Li}$ produces high LET products whose ranges are roughly equivalent to the diameter of cancer cells (10 μm).
+The reaction $^{10}\text{B}(\text{n},\alpha)^7\text{Li}$ produces high LET products whose ranges are roughly equivalent to the diameter of cancer cells ($\tilde{10} \mu\text{m}$).
 Interest in BNCT has been renewed due to research into a new generation of boronated drugs which show a selectively high uptake in animal tumors.
 For example a recent study by Hill1 has measured selective tumor uptakes of boronated protoporphyrin (BOPP) as high as 400:1 relative to normal brain blood concentrations in mice.

 Blue and colleagues2-4 have published a great deal of work on accelerator-based BNCT facilities.
 The majority of accelerator-based BNCT proposals to date involve 2.5 MeV protons incident on a metal ^7Li target, utilizing the $^7\text{Li}(\text{p},\text{n})^7\text{Be}$ reaction to produce neutrons.
-These neutrons must be slowed down in energy, via a filter (moderator/reflector) assembly, by roughly 2-4 orders of magnitude for BNCT treatments since the neutron distribution from the target peaks in the energy range of 400 to 600 KeV in the forward direction.
-The generally accepted3 useful neutron energy range from the filter assembly for treating deep-seated tumors is 1 eV to 1 KeV.
+These neutrons must be slowed down in energy, via a filter (moderator/reflector) assembly, by roughly 2-4 orders of magnitude for BNCT treatments since the neutron distribution from the target peaks in the energy range of 400 to 700 keV in the forward direction for 2.5 MeV incident protons.
+The generally accepted3 useful neutron energy range from the filter assembly for treating deep-seated tumors is 1 eV to 10 keV.
 In this paper we examine the optimum proton beam energy for different moderator and reflector combinations to produce the best neutron characteristics for BNCT.